cbourke/Advising/general_advising.md

 Advisors (faculty and staff) do not have the ability to apply a direct substitution.
 Instead, a request must be made to the staff advisor or directly to Graduation Services at <gradservices.registrar@unl.edu>

+### CSCE/MATH Reciprocity

+There is an agreement between the Department of Mathematics and the School of Computing to allow certain CSCE courses to count toward a Math major and MATH courses to count toward a computing degree.
+Specifically:

+  * The following MATH courses may count as a technical elective toward your computing degree: MATH 428, MATH 432, MATH 433, MATH 439, MATH 450, MATH 452
+  * The following CSCE courses may count toward a Math degree: CSCE 421, CSCE 423, CSCE 424, CSCE 428, CSCE 463